wlg1/wlg1.github.io/index.md

 <a href="eduBlogHome.html">Making the Math of Neural Networks Intuitive</a>
 </b></p>

+Techniques such as eigendecomposition, orthogonal projection, and more are often applied to neural networks to further new improvements.
+These require understanding not just linear algebra, but the intuition of <b>why</b> linear algebra is used.
+Why use an eigenvector?

-When studying new improvements to neural networks, many people run into the following problem:
+Thus, when studying new improvements to neural networks, many people run into the following problem:

 <p align="center">
 <b>How do these unfamiliar mathematical concepts relate to neural networks?</b></p>

-This blog solves these problems by explaining all the required prerequisites needed to understand the terminology from the bottom up.[^1].
-It also gets to the point: it only says what issues this concept solves for this neural network paper, nothing more.
+This blog solves these problems by explaining all the required prerequisites needed to understand the terminology from the bottom up.

 ![2mod_vecs](/cob/2mod_out.PNG)